 The Competition and Consumer Protection Commission will give you information on what your rights are should you need it.
-It has also published A Guide to Buying a Car (pdf) for consumers purchasing new or second-hand cars which is available on its website or by phoning its helpline.
+It has also written an advice page for consumers purchasing new or second-hand cars which is available on its website.

 Where to apply